 - Wash and cut away the fronds from the bulb.
-Save some of the greens from the fronds to mix into your slaw.
-You can also place a little wisp on top if you're serving in it a bowl.
+Save and finely chop about a tablespoon of the fronds to mix into your slaw.

 - Chop your fennel into small pieces to fit in a food processor.
-Grind until nicely chopped.
+Pulse until nicely chopped.
 Make sure not to chop too much.
 You don’t want it to be mush.

 - Remove chopped fennel and let sit in a bowl for about 5 minutes.
 It will begin to release fennel juice.

-- Spoon fennel into cheese cloth and squeeze out as much juice as you can and place in a mixing bowl with your chopped carrot.
+- Spoon fennel into cheese cloth and squeeze out as much juice as you can.
+Place in a mixing bowl with chopped carrot.

 - Add mustard, mayo, sugar and mix.
 Add salt and pepper to taste.

 Leave a Reply